Total & permanent disability cover

 - what help or family assistance is available to you

 - whether you could sell your home and move somewhere else to

 - what government benefits or workers compensation you could

 Choosing total and

 permanent disability cover

-You can purchase TPD cover from an insurance company directly or
+You can buy TPD cover directly from an insurance company or

 through your super fund, a broker, a financial planner or a